nrk19/nrk19.com/README.md

 In order to provide a safe an encrypted connection to our server, we will need a valid certificate.
 We will do it using [certbot](https://github.com/certbot/certbot) which is a docker image provide by **Let's encrypt**, an open and free certificate authority.

-We will need to create a temporary server, listening on port 80 and associated with the domain we want to certificate.
+We will need to create a temporary server listening on port 80 and associated with the domain we want to certificate.
 In our case we will use the official apache image (httpd).
 Once we get the certificated we won't need it anymore.

 ```
 ├── certbot